"Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

 Best Pillow for Lower Back Pain: Noble Lower Body Pillow

 Best Cooling Pillow: Slumber Cloud UltraCool Pillow

 Best Gel Pillow: Blu Sleep Ice Gel Pillow

 Best Overall Pillow

 Coop Home Goods Adjustable Pillow

-An ideal balance of soft and firm, this pillow is filled with a blend of memory foam pieces and microfiber clusters that feels surprisingly supportive and plush at the same time.
-It was the top performer in our most recent test and stands out for coming with extra stuffing that you can add or remove at home to create your own perfect height.
-Just be cautious when you're adjusting the fill; it can get a bit messy and it's not something you'll want to adjust on a regular basis.
+An ideal balance of soft and firm, this pillow is filled with a blend of memory foam pieces and microfiber clusters that feel surprisingly supportive and plush at the same time.
+It's suitable for all positions because it comes with extra stuffing that you can add or remove at home to create your own perfect height.
+Just be cautious when you're adjusting the fill; it can get a bit messy and it's not something you'll want to redo on a regular basis.

 It's machine washable so you can easily keep it clean, and it immediately bounced back to shape after our Lab's pressure tests.
-On top of that, our panel of consumer testers all gave it high scores across the board, even saying it helped improve their sleep quality.
-Not to mention, it's a bestseller on Amazon with over 25,000 five-star reviews from users who call it the "best pillow ever."
+It's also a best-seller on Amazon with over 30,000 five-star reviews from users who call it the "best pillow ever."
 And if you're a hot sleeper, the brand's Eden pillow has the same construction, but with cooling gel added to the memory foam.